Picovoice/picovoice/sdk/android/README.md

 }
 ```

-## Non-English Contexts
+## Non-English Models

-In order to run inference on non-English contexts you need to use the corresponding model file.
+In order to detect wake words and run inference in other languages you need to use the corresponding model file.
 The model files for all supported languages are available [here](https://github.com/Picovoice/porcupine/tree/master/lib/common) and [here](https://github.com/Picovoice/rhino/tree/master/lib/common).

 ## Demo Apps